thosgood/this-weeks-finds/markdown/151-200/week189.md

 [gr-qc/0005126](http://xxx.lanl.gov/abs/gr-qc/0005126).

 The details are complicated, but the final upshot is quite simple.
-In loop quantum gravity, there is a basis of states given by \"spin networks\".
+In loop quantum gravity, there is a basis of states given by "spin networks".
 Roughly speaking, these are graphs with edges labelled by spins

     j = 0, 1/2, 1, ...